sibabalwemosia24/alx-low_level_programming/0x08-recursion/README.md

 4. function returns the value of x raised to the power of y
 5. fuuction returns the natural square root of a number
 6. function returns 1 if the input interger is a prime number othewise
-100. function reurns 2=1 if string is a palindrome and 0 if not
+100. function returns 1 if string is a palindrome and 0 if not
+101. function compares two string and returns 1 if the string can be considered identical otherwise return 0